 - Honor roll: Apply year-round

 Alex Radin Distinguished Service: Recognizes a utility official who has been involved with the American Public Association for at least 10 years and has demonstrated exceptional leadership and dedication to public power.
-Apply Online.
+Apply now.

 Larry Hobart Seven Hats: Recognizes managers of utilities with fewer than 2,500 electric meters, who lead the way in seven areas — planning and design, administration, public relations, field supervision, accounting, human resources, and community involvement.
-Apply Online.
+Apply now.

 Spence Vanderlinden Public Official: Recognizes elected or appointed members of utility boards or commissions or public power community mayors who have made contributions to the American Public Power Association’s goals and prestige.
-Apply Online.
+Apply now.

 Mark Crisson Leadership and Managerial Excellence: Recognizes managers at any level of a public power utility, joint action agency, or state or regional association who bring their organizations to new levels of excellence; lead by example; and inspire their employees and staff to improve processes, services, and operations.
-Apply Online.
+Apply now.

 Public Power Communications